 When we talk about recovery after runs, we're not just saying that you need a good night’s sleep – although that’s super important, too!

 “Without rest, runners will be unable to focus, anxious, under recovered, which is essentially a new term for overtraining.
-They could become frantic or disorganized and there will be physical output but no peak effort.
-It’s almost like they’re in a car driving uphill into the wind, flooring the gas, but can’t get to max speed.
+They could become frantic or disorganised and there will be physical output but no peak effort.
+It’s almost like they’re in a car driving uphill into the wind, flooring the accelerator, but can’t get to max speed.
 If that keeps on going, they’ll get sick or hurt.”